Michael Alfonso (murderer): Conviction and sentencing

-Alfonso pleaded guilty to two counts of first-degree murder for the slayings of Sumanear Yang, 23, and Genoveva "Gena" Franco-Velasquez, 28.
+Alfonso entered a plea of guilty to two counts of first-degree murder for the slayings of Sumanear Yang, 23, and Genoveva "Gena" Franco-Velasquez, 28.
 In September 1992, Yang, who was pregnant with Alfonso's child, was shot to death on the side of the road whilst in the passenger's seat of Alfonso’s car.
 Her body was found on November 8, 1992, near Yorkville, Illinois.
 Years later, in the summer of 2001, Michael Alfonso embarked on a new relationship with recently separated mother, Gena Velasquez.
 On June 5, 2001, Velasquez informed Alfonso that she and her husband were planning on fixing their marriage and getting back together.
 On June 6, 2001, Alfonso confronted Velasquez outside a McDonald's restaurant in Carol Stream, Illinois, where Velasquez was employed.
 An argument ensued, and Alfonso shot Velasquez several times at point blank range, killing her.

 The prosecutor believed that Alfonso entered his guilty plea to avoid the possibility of a death sentence.